jteickholt/Project2_Team7/README.md

   2.  shutterstock_1486328387.jpg:  Picture that is displayed at the top of our website.

 ### Original Proposal (This was the original proposal that we submitted.
-After exploring the data, we had to make a few adjustments)
+After exploring the data and timing, we had to make a few adjustments)

 ### Project Title: Do you want to relocate to ...?